 Then there’s always the do-it-yourself approach.
 As unappealing as killing an animal must sound, the option provides the best chance to ensure an animal has had as natural a life (and humane a death) as possible.
 Some people fish for their dinners or raise their own chickens for this exact reason.
 Raising a small herd of cattle or sheep is obviously more complicated, but I’ve known a few folks who do it.
 People also hunt, of course, for this among many other reasons.
 I’ll admit that I’ve done a mental 180 in recent years around the hunting issue.
 There are of course hunters who are cruel and irresponsible, but friends and MDA readers (among others) have helped me see how hunting – when done with respect and skill – offers a humane and even reverent way to relate to the animals we eat.

-At some point, of course, you just have gird up your loins and sink your teeth into some.
 Some vegetarian readers have told me they try to ignore the meat in the dish.
 They tell themselves – in vain – that it’s just another ingredient.
 Their efforts to disconnect thought from sensory experience ends up making the situation worse.
 The flesh is all they can think about.

 Although I can see why they would want to put it out of their minds and just do the deed with as little thought as possible, maybe the opposite approach is in order.
 Fire up the grill or, better yet, campfire.
 Give the occasion its primal due.
 Make a ceremony out of it.
 Think about that animal and all it offers to you now.
 Think about your ancestors and what they sacrificed through the ages to achieve basic survival.
 Toast them all.
 Celebrate the choice you have to indulge today.
 Eat with your hands.
 Feel the meat’s life-giving energy, and relish its connection to what’s essential and wild.
 After all, we’re all animals at the end of the day.